 Recently I released a song online that I had been working on during UA Creative Sessions.
 I had over 50 people, all friends and family, comment and “react” on Facebook.
 Two people requested a recording.
 I felt really affirmed as a songwriter, and I felt like I had helped some of my friends express feelings and prayers that they didn’t have the words for.

 I’ve discovered the hard way that I am a better mom and wife when I make time for my creative endeavors.
 You can be a mom and you can still love yourself well by making time to be creative

 How has the ministry of UA helped you?

 I was telling someone the other day – I signed on as a leader because I’ve seen how much the ministry and message have impacted the people who attended our retreat as well as my own life.

 For the folks who attended our retreat: One person reported that she is normally a words person, but she started to hear melodies.
 I witnessed a lot of people feeling encouraged in their gifts as they shared with people; realizing that they don’t have to do everything well made them feel like they could still contribute in collaboration.
-Another person had received a lot of rejection in the past; we recently recorded her song and she felt really healed and appreciated and remarked to me that she “could move on” – she felt another song brewing.
+Another person had received a lot of rejection in the past; we recently recorded their song and they felt really healed and appreciated and remarked to me that they “could move on” – they felt another song brewing.
 Folks from other churches found each other in collaboration.
 The idea of collaboration had not occurred to them – they were often creating alone, or had a favorite collaborator.
 So I think that over time we will see more people working in collaboration.